13168335674/vscode-tsportal-vue-helper/README.md

 ## Contribution

 If you want to help improve this project, Please fork and initiate. a pull request after you fix some bugs or finished some new features.
-Your pull request will make vscode-vue-components-helper better.
+Your pull request will make tsportal-helper better.

 ## LICENSE